 If you're thinking of filing for bankruptcy or have already done so, you might be wondering if you can buy a house or get a mortgage after bankruptcy.
 In short, yes.
 You can always redeem yourself if you are willing to work hard for the appropriate amount of time.
 Here is everything you need to know about getting a mortgage after declaring bankruptcy.

-Bankruptcy doesn’t mean that you can never get a mortgage loan to buy a house again.
+Yes, you can buy a house after bankruptcy.
+Declaring bankruptcy doesn’t even mean that you can never get a mortgage loan to buy a house again.
 Time heals all wounds, and eventually, it can be put behind you.
 However, bankruptcy will seriously impact your credit score and your ability to get a loan.
-There is no set rule that says you cannot get a mortgage after a bankruptcy.
-But all lenders have certain minimum requirements for issuing loans, and having a bankruptcy on record is likely to make it difficult to be approved.
+There is no set rule that says you cannot get a mortgage after bankruptcy.
+However, all lenders have certain minimum requirements for issuing loans, and having a bankruptcy on record is likely to make it difficult to be approved.

 These minimum requirements depend on the lender and the type of bankruptcy.
 Your chances of approval are better if you’re able to make a higher down payment and accept a higher interest rate on the loan.
 But even then, there are no guarantees.
 The best thing to do is to wait for the appropriate amount of time and do what you can to improve your financial situation and work on your credit.